SercoSPA/CLEOPE/Trials/readme.md

 <img src="https://www.copernicus.eu/sites/default/files/styles/servicecards_icon_hover/public/2018-10/Marine-hover.png?itok=0bCGpFuu" width="100" height="100" />

 ONDA provides access to the Copernicus Marine Services data sets of ocean products derived from satellite and in situ observation, suited for science and global monitoring purposes. <br>
 CLEOPE CMEMS trial notebook is an interactive tool aimed at data visualisation of _Global Ocean Analysis_ products exploiting the power of ENS.
-Users can choose a period of interest and a sampling frequency within it (i.e. days, weeks or months), visualising interactive global layers on the map.
-Variables allowed are: the temperature, temperature at see floor, wind velocity, ice concentration, mixed layer depth, salinity and sea surface heigh.
+Users can choose a period of interest and a sampling frequency within it (i.e. days, weeks or months), concatenate datasets and visualise interactive timeseries color mapped layers.

 ## CGLS trial notebook
 <a id="cland"></a>